Evrixol/AutomaticHWID/README.md

   * Else, end function call.

 #### Confirm-Get_WindowsAutoPilotInfo.ps1
-* Check that script Get-WindowsAutoPilotHWID.ps1 is installed and downladed.
+* Check that script Get-WindowsAutoPilotHWID.ps1 is installed and downloaded.
   * If script isn't installed, then install with minimum required version listed in config.json.
   * If script is installed, then don't do anything.